 Can you feel that?
 It is all around us.
 Frequencies, sound, and vibrations.
 In fact, there are frequencies around us that are so subtle, you might not even notice them.
-Did you know that frequencies can be used for a variety of purposes, from psychotronic warfare to healing?
+Did you know the frequencies can be used for a wide range of purposes, from psychotronic combat to healing?

 However, many people fail to understand the true power and significance that sound, and frequencies have on our bodies and minds.
 Unfortunately, some of the time-intensive research that our dedicated colleagues do gets dismissed as hooky “conspiracy theories”.
 The reason for this being that there isn’t enough of a focus or desire to understand frequencies and vibrations impact on humans.
 You might not be aware, but sound and frequencies have their place in several industries: biofeedback, sound therapy, bioelectromagnetism electromagnetics and more.

 As one of the five senses, sound and hearing is a part of the human existence.
 Furthermore, sound carries an internal connection with humans.
 Healing techniques are not a new concept.
 They have been used for thousands of years for religious purposes.
 For instance, when overtone chanting has been used by Buddhist monks.
 Therefore, there is a scientific name for how humans perceive sound, and that is called psychoacoustics, which includes the psychological and physiological responses associated with sound.
 Joshua Leeds, who is an expert in psychoacoustics and the author of The Power of Sound, has studied the effects of sound on the human nervous system:

 However, there are a variety of sound healing studies and processes that have been discovered.
 A few of them include brain-wave entertainment, the synchronicity of sound, crystal bowls, music for healing and frequency medicine.